The Big B's Guide to South Texas BBQ: Smoke, Spice, and Vaquero Soul

 Charro beans are a hearty, brothy staple that perfectly complements smoky meats.

-Instead of sweet baked beans, you’ll find Charro Beans (cowboy beans).
+Instead of sweet baked beans, you’ll find Charro Beans.
 These are savory, brothy pinto beans simmered with bacon, ham, chorizo, and serrano peppers.
 Get my full recipe and the secret to the perfect simmer in The Borderlands Pantry: Charro vs. Borracho Beans.
-If you add a splash of dark Mexican lager to the pot, they become Borracho Beans (drunk beans).
+If you add a splash of dark Mexican lager to the pot, they become Borracho Beans.

 The Sweet Finish: Every great South Texas meal ends with a sopaipilla.
 These are simple wheat dough pastries that puff up into hollow pillows when deep-fried.